 A nurse who had been thinking of retiring, read Janja’s plea and rang for more information.
 After many questions, phone calls, emails photos and videos, and speaking to Janja’s rescuers, Julia and her husband Glen made the lifechanging decision to permanently foster her.

-In March this year her Croation rescuers waved a fond farewell to Janja and with many tears wished her well on her 3 day journey to England.
+In March 2021, her Croatian rescuers waved a fond farewell to Janja and with many tears wished her well on her three day journey to England.
 Janja arrived very bewildered at 3am on the 26th of March.
 Julia had given up her job and went on to occasional bank nursing when Glen was at home to care for Janja so there was always someone there for her.
 She soon settled in with her new carers and was enjoying life to the full with all the love and attention lavished upon her.
 Julia did a fundraiser and raised enough money for a brand new and much sturdier set of wheels so that Janja could run to her hearts content and go on new adventures with them.